Subtitle-Archival-Initiative/anime-subtitle-archival/Toradora!/qq/README.md

 | Resolution   | 848x480   |

 ## Notes
-Continuation of [[gg]](Toradora!/gg) subs by the same translator.
+Continuation of [[gg]](../gg) subs by the same translator.
 Included updated scripts from groups website, as well as released scripts.
-Fonts are missing for episodes 05, 07 and 11, as full release could not be acquired for those episodes.

 Included translation notes in each of the episode folders.